hc-fcc-responsive-web-design/personal-portfolio-webpage/product-landing-page/README.md

 ## Note

-Be sure to add <link rel="stylesheet" href="styles.css"> in your HTML to link your stylesheet and apply your CSS
+Be sure to add <link rel="stylesheet" href="styles.css"> in your HTML to link your stylesheet and apply your CSS.